Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 The biggest credit unions in Canada

-Below is a list of the top 10 largest credit unions in Canada by assets as of December, 2018.
-Collectively, these credit unions have over 2.6 million members and hold over $115.98 billion in assets – almost half of the total assets held by all credit unions in Canada.
+Below is a list of the top 10 largest credit unions in Canada by assets as of the fourth quarter of 2019.
+Collectively, these credit unions have over 2.7 million members and hold over $123 billion in assets.

 If you’re looking for a personalized, no-frills banking experience or just want an alternative to big banks, then a credit union may be just the ticket.
 Most offer products with competitive rates and minimal fees, allowing you to grow your savings and reach your financial goals faster.
 Eligibility requirements are stricter than with traditional banks, however, and branch availability is often limited.